clodbe0/MDEF22/docs/temr2/proto.md

 **FIST ATTEMPT WITH WOMP**

-Since that I already know a little bit how to use Rhino, I decided to dedicate some time on learning how to use Womp, a 3D modeling program much more intuitive and simple.
+Since that I already know a little bit how to use Rhino, I decided to dedicate some time on learning how to use Womp, a 3D modelling program much more intuitive and simple.
 For a bigger project, I'm working on psychedelics graphics and now I'm trying to give them a 3D life.
 Here's the first attempt!

 So this is the original graphic: